sbkashif/sbkashif.github.io/index.md

 ---

 ## DIY
-Learning core concepts in molecular simulations and machine learning by coding from scratch.
+My journey with learning core concepts in molecular simulations and machine learning by coding from scratch.

 {% include portfolio_grid.html limit=3 show_excerpt=false %}